-Hydroxymethyl Collector reactions can be performed using 5 ng - 2.5 $\mu$ g of fragmented genomic DNA.
 Fragments should range in size from 100-500 bp.
-Use the recommended protocols for preparing fragmented DNA by restriction enzyme digestion or sonication prior to starting the Hydroxymethyl Collector assay.
+Use the recommended protocols for preparing fragmented DNA by restriction enzyme digestion or sonication prior to starting the Hydroxymethyl Collector-Seq assay.

-Set aside a quantity of fragmented genomic DNA equivalent to 10% of the DNA being used in the capture reactions for use as Input DNA (e.g. for 500 ng DNA in capture reaction, set aside 50 ng DNA for Input).
+Set aside 100 ng of fragmented genomic DNA for use as Input DNA.
 Separate Input DNA should be saved for each DNA source tested.
-The Input DNA can be used in real time PCR to quantify the amount of enriched DNA recovered from the biotin capture reaction.
-For details on real time PCR analysis and the use of Input DNA, see Appendix C. Store the Input DNAs at -20°C until ready to use.
+The Input DNA can be used in real time PCR to quantify the amount of enriched DNA recovered from the biotin capture reaction, or as in Input control for sequencing.
+For details on real time PCR analysis and the use of Input DNA, refer to Appendix Section J. Store the Input DNAs at -20°C until ready to use.